ismaeltovar/portfolio-site-discontinued2022/_posts/2021-09-13-how-to-delete-android-system-apps-using-adb.md

 Click on "Ok".
 This will allow your computer to connect to your Android phone using USB debugging.

-To check wether your Android device is connected to your computer, run `adb devices` (if you installed the SDK via your distribution's package manager).
+To check whether your Android device is connected to your computer, run `adb devices` (if you installed the SDK via your distribution's package manager).
 If you downloaded the SDK via Google's website, `cd` into the platform-tools directory that contains the file adb (adb.exe on Windows) and run `adb devices`.

 ![adb devices command output](../assets/img/adb-android/adb-devices.png)